 Filing Medical Malpractice Claim

-In order to prove that you were a victim of medical malpractice you must be able to show:
+To prove you were a victim of medical malpractice, you must show:

-- That there was an established medical professional-patient relationship
+- There was an established medical professional-patient relationship

-- That the medical professional’s negligence caused the injury
+- The medical professional’s negligence caused injury or death

 Missed Diagnosis Versus Misdiagnosis

 Misdiagnosis is caused by a doctor who has all the information and makes a wrong diagnosis.
 A missed diagnosis is a doctor who has all the information and fails to make a diagnosis.
 While the two sound very similar and both cause unnecessary suffering, they are different in the eyes of the law.
 However, in either situation, the patient is left vulnerable and may have a viable personal injury case.